classdojo/hotfix/README.md

 ```

 3. Open a browser, and navigate to `http://localhost:8080`.
-4. Make a change to your HTML doc, and call `hotfix push-update` in the command line to refresh all open pages.
+4. Make a change to your HTML doc, and call `hotfix push-changes` in the command line to refresh all open pages.

 ### Hotfix & the command line